Skip main navigation

 Are there any exceptions to discrimination based on marital status?

 It could be marital status discrimination if an employment action is taken against you because of your status of being married in general rather than your status of being married to a particular person.
-The prohibition on discrimination on the basis of marital status does not extend to the particular identity, personal characteristics, or actions of one's spouse.
+The prohibition on discrimination on the basis of marital status does not extend to the particular identity, personal characteristics, or actions of your spouse.
 In other words, it is not marital status discrimination to treat you differently because of who your spouse is.

-My employer has a non-duplication policy and limits married coworkers to health insurance coverages under one family plan.
+Your employer has a non-duplication policy and limits married coworkers to health insurance coverages under one family plan.
 Is that lawful?

 If you have a government or public employer, the employer may limit married employees to one family health insurance policy without violating the law.